 Dr. Daniel Gomez-Uchida

-I founded the GEECLAB once I relocated to Concepción with my family, following 10 years of studying and working abroad.
+I founded the GEECLAB once I relocated to Concepción with my family in August 2011, following 10 years of studying and working abroad.
 During that time I met amazing colleagues, learned new cultures, and made life-long friends with whom I keep in touch to date.
 Now I am lucky to work and interact with motivated young biologists and budding researchers with a passion for science and education.

 Dra Celia A. Lima